 - And again look at the big picture to share ideas that may improve any work effort or the culture of your corporate milieu (environment, ambiance, atmosphere)

 How do you get your GURU the guy that walks into the room and either causes others to either be him or run away from him?
-The Guru should be a highly-respected member of the team but he should not have higher regard.
+The Guru should be a highly-respected member of the team, but he should not have higher regard.
 The Guru needs to be a part of your team and treated like any other of your valued employees.
-So yes, she may be paid at a higher scale but she also needs to jump on your train and help keep it on the tracks.
+So yes, she may be paid at a higher scale, but she also needs to jump on your train and help keep it on the tracks.
 A Guru who tries to get out of formation and stay out of formation can break your current staff’s spirit.
-You have a lot of valuable hard work people and you don’t want their spirit broken because in their eyes you value one team member over another.
+You have a lot of valuable hard work people, and you don’t want their spirit broken because in their eyes you value one team member over another.

-The answer to this is to start at the beginning, create a job description that includes requirements that explicitly describe what expectations in all of the details of performing the job entails.
+The answer to this is to start at the beginning, create a job description that includes requirements that explicitly describe what expectations in all of the details of performing the job entail.
 In our job description, we include items such as proper and consistent communication, paperwork or ticketing processing that needs to occur to ensure that everyone knows who is doing what and when it is completed.
-GURUS sometimes hate these tasks, they find them demeaning.
-During our first few days of Onboarding an employee we review the tasks, demonstrate why they are important and insist that the processes and procedures are followed.
+GURUS sometimes hate these tasks; they find them demeaning.
+During our first few days of Onboarding an employee, we review the tasks, demonstrate why they are essential and insist that the processes and procedures are followed.
 We are willing to train and retrain, and answer questions and help resolve any issues that make their job difficult but we insist that the tasks be completed as written and as described in the training manuals.

-So the first step is be exact, descriptive include all even menial tasks in the job description, then communicate, train, verify and insist.
+Be exact, descriptive include all even menial tasks in the job description, then communicate, train, verify and insist.

 The next step is to give the GURU or Highly skilled technician room to fly.
-The thing about GURUS is the tend to like challenges, to solve problems and be the hero.
+The thing about GURUS is they tend to like challenges, to solve problems and be the hero.
 So you need to give them a little room to share their ingenuity.
 One of the best ways is if they find a problem or a way to make yours or their co-workers or client’s experience easier let them do it.
-I would still ask for a timeline with deadlines and have them follow all your design protocols, testing roll up etc. Then when they have completed their magic let them show the team.
+I would still ask for a timeline with deadlines and have them follow all your design protocols, testing roll up, etc. Then when they have completed their magic let them show the team.

 We have a couple of people on staff that will not take a vacation.
 Our HR department nearly has to beg them to relax and to take some time off.
 It had gotten so bad with one employee we said you don’t have to take a vacation day take a Soaring Eagle Light day.
 Cancel your client meetings, assign tasks to someone else, and just take emergency calls.
 Then he agreed to take the day.
 We are trying to coax him to do a couple more, soon.
 This person is not motivated by giving him more vacation or comp days.
-Money is a bit of a motivator but really he is self-motivated because he has in his minds certain things he wants to do before he takes time off.
-We had to convince him the list will never get shorter but life is short so he needs to enjoy it.
+Money is a bit of a motivator, but he is self-motivated because he has in his mind certain things he wants to do before he takes time off.
+We had to convince him the list will never get shorter but life is short, so he needs to enjoy it.